habedi/omni-lpr/README.md

 The server exposes its functionality via two interfaces: REST API and MCP.
 A health check endpoint is also available at `GET /api/health`.
+For monitoring, a Prometheus metrics endpoint is available at `GET /api/metrics`.
 It also can be configured using command-line arguments or environment variables on startup.

 #### 1. REST API